-Support for individual pupils and their concerns over relationships and sexual matters will be provided in the Houses and in the Medical Centre, as well as through other channels of support in College.
-Signposts for help will be shared routinely in PSHE/RSE lessons As appropriate, access to trained counsellors, information about support groups and outside agencies will be provided for every pupil.
+Next Review: August 2025 Meets ISI: 2f Page 2 of 3 Support for individual pupils and their concerns over relationships and sexual matters will be provided in the Houses and in the Medical Centre, as well as through other channels of support in College.
+Signposts for help will be shared routinely in PSHE/RSE lessons.
+As appropriate, access to trained counsellors, and information about support groups and outside agencies will be provided.